 Abode Lettings offer hassle free lettings for tenants and landlords.
 From the moment you register your interest in a property, right through to daily maintenance issues once you have moved, we provide you with a professional service.

-When you become interested in renting a property, simply call our offices on 0151 909 3003, option 2.
+When you become interested in renting a property, simply call our offices on 0151 909 3003, or 01516013003.
 You tell us what you are looking for and we will do the rest.
 We will send you details of properties that match your criteria and arrange viewings of any properties that you are interested in.
 We aim to provide you with viewing times that suit you.
 Most viewings take place in the early evening and late night viewings are available on Thursdays but we are flexible.

 When you have decided that the property is for you, we can start our referencing process.
 However, please bear in mind that the submission of the referencing application is no guarantee of tenancy.
 A final decision as to whether or not a tenancy can proceed will depend on responses received and will be made in consultation with the landlord.